Project MGA

 Until now, though, our cars were black boxes.
 I learned to drive in modern cars where if an alert pops up you "take it to the shop" and get it fixed.
 So this project has opened up a whole new world.

-It's also forcing me to accept that good results take time and, instead of rushing to finish the car, to relax, trust the process, and enjoy the journey.
+This project is also forcing me to accept that good results take time and, instead of rushing to finish the car, to relax, trust the process, and enjoy the journey.
 For most other projects, about 50% of the way in, I regret taking it on and wish I'd paid someone else to do it.
 I don't think that's going to happen with this one.
-I'm deeply enjoying every minute of this project.
+I'm deeply enjoying every minute of this project, even the tedious bits of grinding off decades of old paint.